Loft Ladder Installation Cost

 No, as long as the existing loft hatch opens downwards and the opening is large enough for a loft ladder, then this should not be a problem.
 However, if your loft hatch opens upwards, this will need to be rectified, usually by rehanging the door to open downwards or to form a new door from MDF.

-This will of course depend on the type of ladders you are getting but a standard loft ladder installation usually on takes 1 to 2 hours.
-With any additional lighting & flooring work completed in 2-4 hours.
+This will of course depend on the type of ladders you are getting but a standard loft ladder installation usually takes 1 to 2 hours.
+With any additional lighting and flooring work completed in 2 to 4 hours.